tjmckinley/MetaWards/versions/devel/_sources/tutorial/part08/02_custom_network.rst.txt

    evolves.
 We will retain backwards compatibility, meaning that newer versions of ``metawards`` will be able to read old files, but older versions may not be able to read new files.

+   Note that the file will be automatically compressed using bzip2.
+You can disable this by setting ``auto_bzip=False``.

    Note also that ``indent=2`` just sets the indentation used for printing.
    You can set whatever indentation you want, including not setting any.